 This post may contain affiliate links.
 Please see my disclosure policy for details.

-Struggling what not to pack in your backpack for travel?
+Struggling with what not to pack in your backpack for travel?
 Don’t worry, this post will have you covered.

 We all have those little luxuries that we rely on.
 That concealer to make our eye bags disappear, those tongs that tame our frizz, that moisturiser that cures all ills, dry shampoo (which quite frankly, saves lives and actually could be deemed essential).

 But, while we’re travelling and especially backpacking, space and weight are paramount.

 With so many airlines being stricter with their luggage allowance and to avoid unnecessary back pain and frustration with your pack it’s vital that we sacrifice anything that isn’t completely necessary.